biologysvsu/week-9-repository/qiime-instructions.md

 # IMPORTANT: This tutorial assumes you have already installed multiqc and qiime, if not, follow the installation steps in `week-7-repository` -> `microbiome-instructions.md`

-# Go to the right working directory
+## Go to the right working directory
-1. Go to your ocean folder using your alias
+1. Go to your ocean folder using your alias.
+If you dont have an alias, cd the long way `cd /ocean/projects/agr250001p/your-username`
 ```
 myocean
 ```